Car Manufacturer Lead Times

-A car lead time is the time between ordering the car and getting behind the wheel.
+Car lead times are the time between ordering the car and getting behind the wheel.
 Sounds simple, right?
-Well, in recent times, manufacturers have faced unprecedented circumstances, such as supply chain disruption and a shortage of semiconductor chips.
+Well, in recent years, manufacturers have faced unprecedented circumstances, such as supply chain disruption and a shortage of semiconductor chips.

-This has caused lead times to fluctuate across the automotive industry, leading to a lot of confusion surrounding car manufacturer lead times.
+This has caused lead times to fluctuate across the automotive industry, leading to a lot of confusion surrounding car lead times from various manufacturers.

-Why are car manufacturer lead times so long?
+Why is the current lead time on new cars times so long?

 During the pandemic, the automotive industry was brought to a halt as nobody was buying cars.
 This led to a void in the semiconductor chip market as the demand from the car industry was no longer there.
 This void was filled by the technology industry, which boomed during lockdown.

-What are the current car manufacturer lead times by manufacturer?
+What are the current lead times on new cars by manufacturer?

 NOTE: Lead times may vary depending on a specific model.
 Current times as of March 2023.